 What credit score is needed to refinance your mortgage?

 To refinance a conventional mortgage, you’ll typically need a score of at least 620.
 However, credit score requirements can vary by lender and the type of mortgage you’re refinancing.
-If you’re looking to get the lowest rate, most lenders prefer a credit score of around 740 or higher in order to be eligible.
+If you’re looking to get the lowest rate, most lenders prefer a credit score of around 740 or higher to be eligible.

 Is it a good idea to refinance your home?